Warm Inflation in $f(Q)$ gravity: dark energy for Warm Inflation

 \subsection{Warm Inflation in high dissipative regime}

-In this section, we will assume that inflation occurs in a high dissipative regime (HDR), i.e., $\delta \textgreater\textgreater 1$.
-Here we will study two toy models of $f(Q)$ gravity as special cases to demonstrate the warm inflationary setting developed in the previous section for $\delta \textgreater\textgreater 1$.
+In this section, we will assume that inflation takes place in a high dissipative regime (HDR), i.e., $\delta \textgreater\textgreater 1$.
+Here, we will explore two toy models of $f(Q)$ gravity as special cases to demonstrate the warm inflationary setting developed in the previous section for $\delta \textgreater\textgreater 1$.

 By applying this condition to the equation (\ref{p}), the first slow-roll parameter can be written as